Shop and Save on New York State Health Insurance

 Caffeine has shown no adverse effect on pre-menopausal women.

 Consumer advisories warn against caffeine consumption because it increases urination which depletes the body’s fluid levels.
-However, a new research has shown that moderate caffeine consumption has no significant effect on fluid balance.
+However, new research has shown that moderate caffeine consumption has no significant effect on fluid balance.

 Caffeine and High Blood Pressure